tahoe-lafs/tahoe-lafs/docs/garbage-collection.rst

 Overview
 ========

-When a file or directory in the virtual filesystem is no longer referenced, the space that its shares occupied on each storage server can be freed, making room for other shares.
+When a file or directory in a Tahoe-LAFS file store is no longer referenced, the space that its shares occupied on each storage server can be freed, making room for other shares.
 Tahoe currently uses a garbage collection ("GC") mechanism to implement this space-reclamation process.
 Each share has